Graylog2/documentation/pages/getting_started/explore.rst

 Streams are a core feature of Graylog and may be thought of as a form of tagging for incoming messages.
 Streams are a mechanism used to route messages into categories in real-time.
 Stream rules instruct Graylog which message to route into which streams.

 Streams have many uses.
 First, they are used to route data for storage into an index.
-They are also used to control access to data, route messages for parsing, enrichment or other modification and determine which messages will be archived.
+They are also used to control access to data, route messages for parsing, enrichment, or other modification.
+Then streams will determine which messages will be archived.

 Streams may be used in conjunction with Alerts to notify users or otherwise respond when a message meets a set of conditions.